MohamedWagdy7/CrtRecon/README.md

 # CrtRecon

-CrtShExplorer is a Python script for exploring and extracting information from the Certificate Transparency logs provided by `crt.sh` specifically the alternative names inside the certifications.
+CrtRecon is a Python script for exploring and extracting information from the Certificate Transparency logs provided by `crt.sh` specifically the alternative names inside the certifications.

 ## Prerequisites